AXA Insurance dac - Slavery and Human Trafficking Statement

 Any feedback on our policy and approach to the MSA should be directed to towards email@example.com.

-The Company’s Board of Directors approved this statement, which constitutes the Company’s slavery and human trafficking statement for the financial year ending 2016.
+The Company’s Board of Directors approved this statement on the 2nd May 2019, which constitutes the Company’s slavery and human trafficking statement for the financial year ending 2018.

 Phil Bradley, Chief Executive Officer, AXA Insurance dac